A BRIEF HISTORY

 least.
 The boat started to fill with water and Olga thought this was great

-Lines, this was situated in Gillman Barracks, we used to visit the N.A.A.F.I
+situated in Gillman Barracks, we used to visit the N.A.A.F.I club there

-pool every evening and after a few weeks I taught myself to swim, what a
+evening and after a few weeks I taught myself to swim, what a difference this

 was the